kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/README.md

 # Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-
-Current manufacturing industries on defect detection not only require efficiency work but also able to learn new information with unknown defect detection.
-Here was introducing an online test-time learning method to support the need and a low-code platform developed for easy use.
+Modern manufacturing requires defect detection systems that are efficient, adaptive and capable of identifying unknown defects.
+This research proposes an online test-time learning method using a YOLO26 nano classification model within an open-ended anomaly detection pipeline.
+A low-code platform is also developed to support easier implementation and practical use.

 DATASET
 --------